sisoe24/nukeserversocket/README.md

   - **Show Unicode**: The script editor output window will display a unicode character `` that indicates the start of the code execution result.
   - **Override Input Editor**: Mirror input to the internal script editor.

-- **Timeout**: Terminate the connection when the server is inactive or it wasn't able to establish a successful connection, for the time specified.
+- **Timeout**: Terminate the connection when the server is inactive or it wasn't able to establish a successful connection, in the time specified.
   - **Server**: Set the timeout when clicking the **Connect** button.
 Defaults to `10` minutes.
   - **Receiver**: Set the timeout for when clicking the **Test Receiver** button.
 Defaults to `10` seconds.
   - **Send Nodes**: Set the timeout when clicking **Send Nodes** button.
 Defaults to `30` seconds.